kenlowrie/smd/docs/samples/proposal/misc-doc.md

 [note.wc_open]
     Example: If the **TRT** (total run time) of the finished film is eight (8) minutes, the total cost would be $4,200.
 Partial minutes will be billed in fifteen (15) second increments, i.e. ~$131 per one quarter (1/4) minute.[bb]
     {:.indent2}**Considerations when choosing TRT option**[bb]
-    {:.indent}This rate applies to editing normal footage (video, photos, audio).
+    {:.indent2}This rate applies to editing normal footage (video, photos, audio).
 As an example, the demo film that we produced would have all fit under this rate, with one exception (green screen footage that was keyed for ending).
 However, if we are given footage that requires *specialized attention*, a different rate will apply on a per clip basis.[bb]
     {:.indent2}Some examples that require specialized attention are: Footage that is shot on green screen and must be keyed.
 Footage that is shaky and must be stabilized.
 Footage shot with incorrect color temperature.
 Any media (video/photos) that requires rotoscoping.
 Audio that must be cleaned up.
 [note.wc_close]